nguyenkhoi6394/Excel-to-MySQL-Capstone-Project/README.md

 # Excel-to-MySQL-Capstone-Project

- For this course, I will complete a Capstone Project using data analysis to recommend a method for improving profits for a company, Watershed Property Management, Inc. Watershed is responsible for managing thousands of residential rental properties throughout the United States.
+ In this specialization, I will complete a Capstone Project using data analysis to recommend a method for improving profits for a company, Watershed Property Management, Inc. Watershed is responsible for managing thousands of residential rental properties throughout the United States.
 My job is to persuade Watershed’s management team to pursue a new strategy for managing its properties that will increase their profits.

  Watershed currently has a time-sensitive opportunity to explore the short-term rental market with one of its top property owners, who has expressed interest in working with Watershed to convert some of its long-term rental properties to short-term rental properties.
 They require me, as their business data analyst, to: